fan19-hub/LEMMA/prompts/lemma_base.md

 End of external resources.

 Finally, based on the KGs and external resources, you will now decide whether or not to modify your original prediction.
-1) Be confident.
-Your original prediction already have a 76% accuracy.
-I am not interrogating you, forcing you to modify your prediction.
-2) Also be rational.
-Don't hesitate to modify your prediction if you find some evidence in the KGs and external sources.

 In one or more paragraphs, output your reasoning steps.
 In the final line, use a single binary value (0 or 1) to indicate whether misinformation exists.
 0 for no misinformation.
 1 for the presence of misinformation.
 Please don't output any other words except for the binary label on the last line.